 2. Grading Pattern description:

-Here, the students are bundled and grouped according to the types of grades they get which are entirely based on the marks that they get in each subject that is taught in school.
+Here, the students are bundled and grouped according to the different types of grading scales they get which are entirely based on the marks that they get in each subject that is taught in school.

 A common grading scale in the United States is A- 90 to 100, B- 80 to 89, C- 70 to 79, D- 60 to 69, E- 0 to 59.